 Food Security and Nutrition Assistance

-In 2021, 32.1 percent of households with incomes below the Federal poverty line were food insecure.
+In 2022, 36.7 percent of households with incomes below the Federal poverty line were food insecure.
 Food-insecure households include those with low food security and very low food security.
-Rates of food insecurity were substantially higher than the national average for single-parent households, and for Black and Hispanic households.
+Rates of food insecurity were also substantially higher than the national average for single-parent households, and for Black and Hispanic households.
 Food insecurity was more common in both large cities and rural areas than in suburban areas.

 Food insecurity rates differ across States due to both the characteristics of their populations and to State-level policies and economic conditions.
-The estimated prevalence of food insecurity during 2019–21 ranged from 5.4 percent in New Hampshire to 15.3 percent in Mississippi (data for 2019–21 were combined to provide more reliable statistics at the State level).
+The estimated prevalence of food insecurity during 2020–22 ranged from 6.2 percent of households in New Hampshire to 16.6 percent in Arkansas (data for 2020–22 were combined to provide more reliable statistics at the State level).